NearDeFi/burrowland/README.md

 1. the initial health factor of the liquidated accounts has to be below 100%
 2. the discounted sum of the taken collateral should be less than the sum of repaid assets
 3. the final health factor of the liquidated accounts has to stay below 100%
+4. the final health factor of the liquidated account should be higher than the initial health factor

 A liquidation action consists of the following:
 - `account_id` - the account ID that is being liquidated